pmndrs/drei/README.md

   colorWrite?: boolean
   /** If depth  of the masks own material will leak through, default: false */ depthWrite?: boolean
-  /** children must define a geometry, a render-prop function is allowed which may override the default material */
-  children: ((spread: MaskSpread) => React.ReactNode) | React.ReactNode
 />
 ```